Customer lifetime value: how to calculate it and integrate it into a strategy?

 CSAT: Customer Satisfaction

-What is needed to calculate it?
+What does it take to calculate it?

-The CLV can be calculated:
+CLV can be calculated:

 - Average of all customers

-- individual level.
+- Individual level.

 - Average Purchase Value: Value of customer purchases over a period of time, divided by the number of purchases in that period.